Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/03_function_like_macros/function_like_macros.rst

 - If the macro creates some local objects, their names might clash between usages of the macro and/or other code.
 - If the macro produces multiple statements, it can significantly impact code readability - it's not a function or other C++ construct and a human reading code may have trouble understanding how to connect other code with it.
 Additionally, if such macro is used under braceless :cch:`if` or other control flow statements, only the first statement from the macro expansion is covered by it.

 A common solution to both problems is to enclose generated code within a do-while loop that runs exactly once.
-This guards the scope, makes a single statement and additionally allows ``;`` to be used after macro call to make it look as a single statement.
+This guards the scope, makes it a single statement and additionally allows ``;`` to be used after macro call to make it look as a single statement.

 .. admonition:: tip
   :class: tip